 Taiwan NextGen Service Learning: Wai'ao Beach Cleaning Activity

-This beach cleaning activity was organized by Taiwan NextGen Foundation.
-Nearly 20 partners from all over Taiwan participated in the beach cleaning activity, and picked up a total of more than 500 kg of waste.
-In addition to the research and analysis of public policies, Taiwan NextGen also hopes to implement a common vision through community service.
+Nearly 20 partners from all over Taiwan participated in the beach cleaning activity organized by Taiwan NextGen, and the group picked up a total of more than 500 kg of waste.

 Taiwan NextGen and German Think Tank Exchange

 Taiwan NextGen Foundation hosted Anna Marti from the Friedrich-Naumann Foundation for Freedom.
-The Friedrich Naumann Foundation will open its Global Innovation Hub in Taipei and focus on "digital transformation" and "innovation of democracy".
-Ann Marti will be the Head of the Global Innovation Hub.
+The Friedrich Naumann Foundation will open its Global Innovation Hub in Taipei and focus on "digital transformation" and "innovation of democracy."

 Remembering the 10th Anniversary of the 311 Earthquake in Japan